-Splendid local specialties and delicacies
+Splendid local specialities and delicacies

 Besides the breathtaking natural beauty and beaches, this holiday destination is also famous for its authentic local flavours.
 Among the most popular are katiki, a soft, fresh cheese from Domokos and the famous formaella and homemade pasta from Arahova.
 Add to this the prosciutto, as well as the excellent local meats and cheeses, produced in Evrytania and the vast olive groves of Amphissa, yielding superb olive oil, and you’re left with a deliciously unforgettable taste experience!

 Experience the best of Central Greece

 - Parnassos National Park

 - Hora, Skyros